The official main CRFG website here: http://www.crfg.org

 And of course a sample of your favorite fruit desert to share would be welcome!
 Please bring scions of any thing you have.
 See Tips below.

 If you have any ripe fruit please bring some for all to taste.

 The 2009 and 2010 events were at Main Street Trees, Jean Wheeler's nursery in Napa.
 Joe Real was on hand to give grafting demonstrations and he brought some citrus greenwood from his extensive citrus collection.
 The 2011 event was at the Sonoma State facility.
 Louis Hunt, David Ulmer and others gave presentations.
-In 2008 it was at Keith Borglum's orchard.
+In a prior year it was at Keith Borglum's orchard.
 There was an excellent program on citrus delivered by our own citrus expert, Louis Hunt.
 Everything you always wanted to know about the care, feeding, deseases, and grafting of citrus.
 Thank you Louis!
 There was a tasting of various citrus from Louis' orchard, plus babaco and some mixed jam from Phil's kitchen, and some pickled vegetables and salsas from Keith's kitchen.
 Some of the members brought trees and plants to raffle, so almost everyone went away with something to plant.

 Louis provided some excellent handouts about citrus growing & grafting at the 2011 event, which can be downloaded in pdf form by clicking here.
 (3MB file)

 from Joe Real